 Laura Lippman, C.J.
-Box head up book and author luncheon roster
+Box head up book, author roster

 Laura Lippman was a reporter for two decades, 12 of those years at the Baltimore Sun.
 But it wasn't long into her career before she realized she really wanted to write fiction.

 She left the Sun in 2001 to write mystery novels full time, and while her best-selling books are infused with hyper-real, journalistic detail, Lippman insists that she prefers writing fiction.

 "I do a little freelancing (as a journalist), and I find it much more challenging than sitting in a room alone, making stuff up," said Lippman, 56.
 She is on the phone from Baltimore, where she and husband David Simon, creator of the HBO series "The Wire" and "Treme," live when they aren't at their home in New Orleans' Garden District.

 Lippman comes to town May 18 to appear at the spring Metro Detroit Book & Author luncheon, along with authors C.J.
 Box, Gerald Posner, Lily King and Lev Raphael.
 The luncheon takes place at Burton Manor in Livonia (see box).

 It was Simon who suggested that Lippman turn a real-life Baltimore mystery into fiction: the 1970 disappearance of Baltimore gambling den operator/bookie Julius Salsbury.